faust64/kube-magic/README.md

 In the meantime, when self-signing certificates without a CA, or no way to easily trust new CAs into Kubernetes hosts (eg: operator), then http registries could still be used.

+UPDATE: fixed in package, and can be configured in kubespray inventory

 ### Containerd Snapshots